When producing chemical waste, you must:

 Approved containers for chemical waste

-NORD's website is particularly good and provides the newest information.
+Fortum's website is particularly good and provides the newest information.

-Therefore, we will only draw your attention to NORD's sorting key, where all the substances are collected in their respective waste group for the purpose of the disposal method and price, and NOT because they resemble each other.
+Therefore, we will only draw your attention to the sorting key, where all the substances are collected in their respective waste group for the purpose of the disposal method and price, and NOT because they resemble each other.
 Therefore, there is no guarantee that substances within the same waste group can be mixed together.

 Pay special attention to Group O, where organic peroxides must not be mixed with oxidizing substances, and also Group X, where waste containing cyanide must be kept separate from acids.